Sia: Sexuality

 In 2008, Sia discussed her sexual orientation in interviews and revealed her relationship with JD Samson; they broke up in 2011.
 When asked about her sexuality in 2009, she said, "I've always dated boys and girls and anything in between.
 I don't care what gender you are, it's about people. ...
 I've always been... well, flexible is the word I would use."
 Sia identified as queer on Twitter in 2013.

-Health and substance use
+Health

-Sia has suffered from depression and addictions to painkillers and alcohol.
-In 2010, she wrote a suicide note, planning to overdose.
-A friend phoned her and, unintentionally, saved her life.
-Following this, Sia joined Alcoholics Anonymous.
+Sia has experienced depression and addictions to painkillers and alcohol.
+In 2010, she wrote a suicide note, planning to overdose; a friend phoned her and, unintentionally, saved her life.
+Afterwards, Sia joined Alcoholics Anonymous.
 Sia cancelled various promotional events and shows due to her poor health in 2010.
-She cited extreme lethargy and panic attacks, and she considered retiring permanently from performing and touring.
-She stated that she had been diagnosed with Graves' disease.
-Later that year, Sia said her health was improving after rest and thyroid suppression therapy.
-In 2019, Sia stated that she suffers from Ehlers–Danlos syndrome.
-She has also stated that she was diagnosed with complex post-traumatic stress disorder, stemming from childhood traumas, including being sexually abused at the age of nine, and autism.
-Sia said that following the backlash she received regarding her film Music, she relapsed, became suicidal again and returned to rehabilitation.
+She mentioned having extreme lethargy and panic attacks, and considered retiring permanently from performing and touring.
+Sia also discussed being diagnosed with Graves' disease.
+Later that year, she said her health was improving after rest and thyroid suppression therapy.

+In 2019, Sia stated that she has Ehlers–Danlos syndrome.
+She has also said that she was diagnosed with complex post-traumatic stress disorder, stemming from childhood traumas including being sexually abused at the age of nine.
+Sia said that due to the backlash she received regarding her 2021 film Music, she relapsed, became suicidal again and returned to rehabilitation.